zakafalak/30k-HR-Dashboard-with-Power-Bi/README.md

 - Presents the total number of employees.
 - Displays summary cards: departments, designations, districts.
 - Gender-wise and employment-type distributions.

-  ** There are Three sections Of the Dashboard** **Head Coount section**
+   **There are Three sections Of the Dashboard**

+   **Head Coount section**
-  - In this Section I have Calculate the Employees data With Using Dax and calculate the head coount bye departmnet designation and year od services and Grade level b
+  - In this Section I have Calculate the Employees data With Using Dax and calculate the head coount bye departmnet designation and year of services and Grade level
   - By Age Group Head Count , & by Genration wise

 **Capability Section**